TropicalCube/ParallelChess/README.md

 Entry 13: Added some css code to make images not draggable or highlitable.

 Entry 14: Fixed a bug and made code more dynamic.
 Minor changes only.

+Entry 15: Added end game popup, and a button to play again and reset game state to base.